 Amazingly easy soft pretzels with no complicated steps and no rising needed – they are ready to eat quickly, making them perfect for easy snacks and fun meals.

 These soft pretzels are really good tasting, but better yet they are the easiest homemade pretzels you’ll find.
 They were one of the most requested recipes from my kids when they were growing up – and all their friends.

-These soft pretzels are good, though I’m not going to pretend like they are the best soft pretzels anywhere (you know, like the ones from the stores that make thousands from selling them…), and they are the easiest homemade ones I’ve found.
-They are chewy and soft like a pretzel should be (not just a roll shaped like a pretzel) and straight out of the oven are fabulous.
+Now I’m not going to pretend like they are the best soft pretzels anywhere – you know, like the ones from the stores that have made thousands from selling them.
+But they have the chewy and soft texture like all good pretzels should have (not just a roll shaped like a pretzel, a-hem) and straight out of the oven they taste amazing.

-Since there are only a few quick ingredients to mix up and no waiting for kneading or rising, kids can move right to shaping their own pieces of dough.
+Since there are only a few ingredients to mix up and no waiting for kneading or rising, the kids can move right to shaping their own pieces of dough.
 From there it’s another few minutes to bake and cool (a bit!) before tasting their creations.

 The kids always love the “painting” part.
 They brush on an egg wash and sprinkle the tops with some kosher salt.

 By the way, the egg wash is crucial to giving this simple bread dough the chewy mouth feel of a pretzel- so don’t skip this step or use butter instead.
 While butter tastes good, it makes the pretzel more like a roll in texture.

 Letters (a great crossover activity for preschoolers learning their letters!).